Haris16-code/BJH-OS/README.md

 To make managing BJH OS even easier, I developed a Python-based utility called **BJH OS TOOL**.
 It lets you:

 - Install BJH OS updates
-- Upload apps and games
+- Install apps and games
-- Add wallpapers and cursors
+- Install wallpapers and cursors
-- Flash system data to supported ESP boards
 ## How to use BJH OS TOOL in Windows?
 # BJH OS TOOL Installation Guide